-URSMD will commit $125,000 per year to the program for 2 years, with matching funds from the Moulder Center for Drug Discovery Research (Moulder Center) to be provided in the form of drug development services.
-The program will run from April 1, 2012 to March 31, 2014 with a review of outcomes at that time.
+URSMD will commit $125,000 per year to the program for an additional 2 years, with matching funds from the Moulder Center for Drug Discovery Research (Moulder Center) to be provided in the form of drug development services.
+The program will run from April 1, 2014 to March 31, 2016 with a review of outcomes at that time.
 This review will include an analysis of new grant awards attributable to the pilot award program, as well as resulting publications, intellectual property and licensing agreements.

 Early Exploratory Studies

 Objective: To support initial studies directed to a particular target, including: the development and performance of an initial high-throughput screen (HTS) against an identified target or cell based activity with clinical relevance, or other highly focused studies in accordance with the overarching purposes of the award program.

 Resources: Generally expected (but not absolutely required) to use resources at URSMD (only), including Alan Smrcka's HTS cost-center and other cores/cost centers as appropriate

 Budget: $4-8,000.
 Budget expected to support studies conducted at URSMD only